repoze/repoze.what/docs/source/index.rst

 * ``Fully documented``.
 If it's not described in the manual, it doesn't exist.
   Everything is documented along with examples.
 * ``Reliable``.
 We are committed to keep the code coverage at 100%.
-* ``Control access to any resource``.
-Although it's only recommended to control authorization on action controllers, you can also use it to restrict access to other things in your package (e.g., only allow access to a database table if the current user is the admin).
-* If you use the groups/permissions-based authorization pattern, your application's `groups` and `permissions` may be stored in an SQLAlchemy or Elixir-managed database, in ``.ini`` files or in XML files (although you may also create your own :mod:`adapters <repoze.what.adapters>`!).
-* The only requirement is that you use the powerful and extensible :mod:`repoze.who` authentication framework (which can be configured for you with the :mod:`quickstart <repoze.what.plugins.quickstart` plugin).
 * It works with Python 2.4, 2.5 and 2.6.
 * `It's not hard to get started!`